nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 ### Medication Name ###

 CUI recommends the medication name is formatted in **bold**.
-The text narrative support XHTML mark-up therefore the medication name could be contained within `<b>` HTML tags.
+The text narrative supports XHTML mark-up therefore the medication name could be marked-up within `<b>` HTML tags.

 If using a VTM  concept the name will just be the name of the VTM;